Crowdsourcing: Methods

 Ivo Blohm identifies four types of Crowdsourcing Platforms: Microtasking, Information Pooling, Broadcast Search, and Open Collaboration.
 They differ in the diversity and aggregation of contributions that are created.
 The diversity of information collected can either be homogenous or heterogenous.
 The aggregation of information can either be selective or integrative.
 Some common categories of crowdsourcing have been used effectively in the commercial world include crowdvoting, crowdsolving, crowdfunding, microwork, creative crowdsourcing, crowdsource workforce management, and inducement prize contests.

+In their conceptual review of the crowdsourcing, Linus Dahlander, Lars Bo Jeppesen, and Henning Piezunka distinguish four steps in the crowdsourcing process: Define, Broadcast, Attract, and Select.